-The Bonds are dated, mature, are payable and bear interest in the manner and upon the terms set forth in the Trust Agreements.
-The Bonds are issuable in the form of fully registered bonds in denominations of \$5,000 each or any integral multiple thereof.
+The Bonds maturing on July 1, 2024 (the "Convertible Capital Appreciation Bonds"), are dated, mature, are payable and bear interest in the manner and upon the terms set forth in the Trust Agreements.
+The Convertible Capital Appreciation Bonds are issuable in the form of fully registered bonds in the maturity payment amount of \$5,000 or any integral multiple thereof.

 The Bonds will be initially registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, New York, New York, which will act as securities depository therefor.

-As Bond Counsel we have examined (i) the Act, (ii) certified copies of the proceedings of the Authority authorizing the issuance of the Bonds (iii) the Master Trust Agreement, (iv) the 2008 Supplement and (v) one of the Bonds, as executed and authenticated.
+As Bond Counsel we have examined (i) the Act, (ii) certified copies of the proceedings of the Authority authorizing the issuance of the Bonds (iii) the Master Trust Agreement, (iv) the 2008 Supplement and (v) one each of the Current Interest Bonds and Convertible Capital Appreciation Bonds, as executed and authenticated.
 We have also examined originals or copies, certified or otherwise identified to our satisfaction, of such instruments, certificates and documents as we have deemed necessary or appropriate for the purposes of rendering the opinions set forth below.